DanielKiddTech/danielkiddtech.github.io/_posts/2022-08-27-nextjs-hydration-issues.md

 {% endhighlight %}

-To allow me to disable Server-Side rendering I changed to using the react-moment component **<Moment>**.
+To allow me to disable Server-Side rendering I changed to using the react-moment component **&lt;Moment&gt;**.
 I imported it as follows:

 {% highlight javascript %}